electronfriends/wemp/README.md

 ### Will uninstalling Wemp delete the services?

-No, the services are installed separately from Wemp and remain in place when Wemp is uninstalled.
+No. Uninstalling Wemp only removes the application itself.
+All services, configurations, and your web files remain completely intact and in their original location.

 ### Can I use specific service versions?